by Nebula Haze

 It is a great way to learn about how marijuana plants grow and after doing one harvest yourself, I guarantee that you will start getting millions of ideas on how you want to do your next grow.

-Get 1-8 ounces/plant (harvest yields depend mostly on two things: how big you grow your plant and the light intensity you provide to the buds during the flowering stage)
+- Get 1-3 ounces/plant (harvest yields depend on the strain, how big you grow your plant ,and the light intensity you provide to the buds during the flowering stage)

-CFL grow lights are not cost effective when growing more than 1-2 flowering marijuana plants at a time, if you're growing more than a handful of plants, you'll probably want to invest in a LED Grow Light or an even brighter marijuana grow light to supplement your light intensity, instead of just trying to add more CFLs.
+- CFL grow lights are not cost effective when growing more than 1-2 flowering marijuana plants at a time, if you’re growing more than a handful of plants, you’ll probably want to invest in a LED Grow Light or LEC grow light to supplement your light intensity.
+Learn about the various marijuana grow lights you can add if you want to really ramp up your yields (instead of just trying to add more CFLs).

-For best results and to be able to harvest several ounces/plant with this method, you will need invest your time to learn how to keep your marijuana plant short with basic marijuana growth control techniques
+- For best results and to be able to harvest several ounces/plant with this method, you will need invest your time to learn how to keep your marijuana plants short with basic marijuana growth control techniques

-This is really a perfect way to grow your first harvest if you "just want to get your feet wet" because it's so forgiving and you will really learn an incredible amount about growing by using this method.
+This is really a perfect way to grow your first harvest if you “just want to get your feet wet” because it’s low cost and so forgiving it’s hard to mess up.
+Plus, you will really learn an incredible amount about cannabis growing by using this method.

 I used this technique for my first grow, and even though I made a lot of mistakes, my plants produced great buds.